mpldr/glog/README.md

 | FATAL   | Errors that do not allow the Program to continue                  |

 ¹) "no news is good news" or so they say

+## Notes

+- Obviously, setting a low loglevel will slow down your program, as the writing is not buffered and getting the caller is relatively expensive
+	- using StdOut/StdErr for logging decreases this time because it does not need to write to disk
+- The default of 32 MiB should hold about 400.000 Log Lines and compress them to about 3 MiB once rotated

 ## Special Usage